 Cheng has followed several puppet masters including Albrecht Roser (Germany), Richard Bradshaw (Australia), Larry Reed (USA), Philippe Genty (France), and Eric Bass (USA) in the international master classes.
 She is keen to pass on the legacy she got from those masters (include her professor, Bart P. Roccoberton) by giving training course and holding international exchange programs.
 In 2013, Cheng started an ambitious project to set up the “Lìzé Puppet Art Colony”in Yi-lan.
 Renovated from the old rice barns, Lìzé Puppet Art Colony is equipped with performing studios, craft shops, exhibition hall, and artist residency.
 It was opened in February 2017, constantly holding festivals and artist in residence program to serve as the international laboratory for puppet arts.

-Puppets in the Pub hosted by Tyler Bunch and Jonathan Little is back for another season!
-Experience our virtual take on the beloved Puppetry Open Mics.
-Free and open to the public.
-Save the dates:
+Puppets in the Pub hosted by Tyler Bunch and Jonathan Little came back for another season!
+We hope you had a chance to experience our virtual take on the beloved Puppetry Open Mics.

 Monday, June 7, held online 9-10pm

 making manual cinema - manual cinema